leonk7/RailsFinalProject/housem8/README.md

 - owners can view seekers who are interested

 **Division of Labor**:
-Emily: Handled user creation, listing creation/destroying, file uploads
+- Emily: Handled user creation, listing creation/destroying, file uploads (used carrier view gem)
-Leon: Created layout and view for house seekers, implemented view for house owners to see interested seekers
+- Leon: Created layout and view for house seekers, implemented view for house owners to see interested seekers
-Michelle: Made views for listings and implemented gems/ did styling in html.erb files
+- Michelle: Made views for listings and implemented gem (materialize-sass)/ did styling in html.erb files
-Jess: Made controllers and models, implemented homepage view for house seekers to see listings, fixed listing styling
+- Jess: Made controllers and models, implemented homepage view for house seekers to see listings, fixed listing styling